This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Removing Presser Foot and Handwheel

-- Release the presser foot lever and gently slide the foot off its shank
+- Slide the foot off its shank

-- Hold the wheel steady while loosening the fastener
+- Hold the wheel steady while loosening

 Using a Stiff Lint Brush